Anupamit/Sql/README.md

 # SQL Class
+# Data Control Language (DCL)
+It is  used to control access to data stored in a database between the user.
+There is two part of DCL.
+.
+Grant
+.
+Revoke

+# Grant
+1. It is a command or a staement which is used to given permission to the user.
+2. Grant SQL statement on table name to user.
+3. Syntax-: Grant select on emp to hr;

+# Revoke
+1. It is a command or a statement which is used to take back the given permission from the user.
+2. Revoke sql statement on table name from user.
+3. Syntax-: Revoke select on emp from hr;

 # Data Defination Language (DDL)
 1. It used to perform some Operation inside the Database.
 2. It has direct connection to Database , so the changes are parmanent.